Cray-HPE/docs-csm/operations/firmware/Update_Firmware_with_FAS.md

 -   Determine what hardware can be updated by performing a dry-run: The easiest was to determine what can be updated is to perform a dry-run of the update.
 -   Take a snapshot of the system: Record the firmware versions present on each target for the identified xnames.
 If the firmware version corresponds to an image available in the images repository, link the `imageID` to the record.
 -   Restore the snapshot of the system: Take the previously recorded snapshot and use the related `imageIDs` to put the xname/targets back to the firmware version they were at, at the time of the snapshot.
 -   Provide firmware for updating: FAS can only update an xname/target if it has an image record that is applicable.
-Most admins will not encounter this use case.
+Most administrators will not encounter this use case.

 <a name="firmware-actions"></a>